The Mortenson Family Foundation

 Overview

 The foundation's mission is to "build partnerships to strengthen community-driven approaches that advance equity, opportunity, and sustainable systems."
-In 2018, they formalized their mission with an explicit focus on equity, and in 2020 committed an additional $3 million over three years for equity grants and COVID-19 response.
-The foundation is recognized nationally for shifting power to communities through their innovative grantmaking structure.
-Executive Director Ambar Cristina Hanson, who joined in 2022, leads the organization with deep commitment to community: "My commitment to community led me to this work.
+In 2018, they formalised their mission with an explicit focus on equity, and in 2020 committed an additional $3 million over three years for equity grants and COVID-19 response.
+The foundation is recognised nationally for shifting power to communities through their innovative grantmaking structure.
+Executive Director Ambar Cristina Hanson, who joined in 2022, leads the organisation with deep commitment to community: "My commitment to community led me to this work.
 It's been an incredible privilege to work with such amazing community leaders."

 Funding Priorities